eProsima/vulcanexus/docs/rst/tutorials/core/deployment/ds_wan_tcp/ds_wan_tcp.rst

 This tutorial will use ROS 2 ``demo_nodes_cpp`` ``talker`` and ``listener`` applications to establish the communication between *clients* through the *server*.
 Each node would be deployed in a docker container, in different networks.

-The discovery *server*, would be deployed also in it's own docker container, but it will be part of two networks: the WAN and the same network as the ``talker`` node.
+The discovery *server*, would be deployed also in its own docker container, but it will be part of two networks: the WAN and the same network as the ``talker`` node.
-That would make the discovery *server* perform the routing tasks as a usual router does in a LAN (having a private IP which would be in the ``talker`` LAN IP, and a public IP which would be the WAN IP).
+This setup allows the discovery *server* to perform routing tasks as a regular router does in a LAN (having a private IP which would be in the ``talker`` LAN IP, and a public IP, which would be in the WAN IP).
 Additionally, the same routing element is required in the ``listener`` LAN.
-A *router* container is included as the as a intermediary between the WAN and the ``listener`` node network.
+A *router* container is included as the intermediary between the WAN and the ``listener`` node network.

 Within these defined scenario, the following diagram describes the network setup for deploying the simulation.